HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 - attachment codes or
 - additional data <span class="bg-success" markdown="1">using FHIR Questionnaires.</span><!-- new-content -->

-Systems using CDex Attachments [*must support*] requesting attachments using attachment codes. ({% include see-conf.md %}) The rest of this page documents *solicited* attachment transactions using attachment codes. <span class="bg-success" markdown="1">Using FHIR Questionnaires</span><!-- new-content --> to request additional data is optional and covered on the [Requesting Attachments Using Questionnaires] page.
+Systems using CDex Attachments [*must support*] requesting attachments using attachment codes. ({% include see-conf.md %}) The rest of this page documents *solicited* attachment transactions using attachment codes. <span class= "bg-success" markdown= "1">Using FHIR Questionnaires</span><!-- new-content --> to request additional data is optional and covered on the [Requesting Attachments Using Questionnaires] page.

-Requesting attachments using attachment codes defined by the LOINC Document Ontology <span class="bg-success" markdown="1">or, for prior authorization, [X12] PWK01 Report Type Codes</span><!-- new-content --> is a HIPAA-based request model.
+Requesting attachments using attachment codes defined by the LOINC Document Ontology <span class= "bg-success" markdown= "1">or, for prior authorization, [X12] PWK01 Report Type Codes</span><!-- new-content --> is a HIPAA-based request model.
 The Payer communicates the missing information for a claim or prior authorization with these codes, which typically represent data in document form (e.g., a PDF or CCDA).
 The sequence diagram in Figure 15 below summarizes the interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] using attachment codes and the [`$submit-attachment`] operation.

 {% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Figure 15" %}